Fennie Ramp Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Play Fennie When There's an Opening

-If you can successfully play Fennie, Prismatic Phoenix, you can gain an advantage against most Decks if you can drag the game out.
-However, if the opponent has a lot of Followers on the field, don't force the play.
-Instead, aim to play it after gaining field advantage with Neptune, Arbiter of Tides or Garyu, Fabled Dragonkin.
+If you can successfully play Fennie, Prismatic Phoenix, you can gain an advantage against most Decks but only if you can drag the game out..
+If the opponent has a lot of Followers on the field, don't risk it.
+Instead, play Fennie after gaining field advantage with either Neptune, Arbiter of Tides or Garyu, Fabled Dragonkin.

-Depending on the opponent's Deck and the situation, rather than forcing a Fennie, Prismatic Phoenix play, you can also opt for a plan to overwhelm them by continuously building a field with Followers like Neptune, Arbiter of Tides and Garyu, Fabled Dragonkin.
+Depending on the opponent's Deck,, rather than forcing to play Fennie, Prismatic Phoenix, you can instead overwhelm your opponent by continuously building a field with Followers like Neptune, Arbiter of Tides and Garyu, Fabled Dragonkin.

 Build Field and Use Storm When Ready

-Whether you play Fennie, Prismatic Phoenix or not, continue to develop a strong field until the opponent can no longer deal with it, and when their field weakens, aim to chip away at the enemy leader's health with Genesis Dragon Reborn or Odin, Twilit Fate.
+Whether you play Fennie, Prismatic Phoenix or not, you should continue to develop a strong field until the opponent can no longer deal with it, and when their own field shows cracks, aim to chip away at the enemy leader's health with Genesis Dragon Reborn or Odin, Twilit Fate.

 Mulligan Guide for the Fennie Ramp Dragoncraft